Garmin epix Pro (Gen 2) Sapphire Edition (47mm) vs Garmin Forerunner 965

 Which one is better?

-The Garmin Forerunner 965 is the better buy for most people - its 23-day battery life crushes the epix Pro’s 16 days.
+The Garmin Forerunner 965 is the better buy for most people - its 23-day battery life crushes the Garmin epix Pro (Gen 2) Sapphire Edition (47mm).
+That said, grab the epix Pro if you need superior water resistance at 10 ATM - it's a significant upgrade for water sports enthusiasts.

 Who should buy each?

-Choose the Garmin epix Pro (Gen 2) Sapphire Edition (47mm) if: you need a durable watch for outdoor adventures, want a built-in flashlight for night runs, or prefer longer GPS battery life.
+Choose the Garmin epix Pro (Gen 2) Sapphire Edition (47mm) if: you frequently swim or train in wet conditions, need a rugged watch for outdoor adventures, or value a longer-lasting device for multi-day trips.
 (2.47 oz weight)

-Choose the Garmin Forerunner 965 if: you want a lighter watch for racing, need a bright display for easy navigation, or prefer a longer smartwatch battery life for daily wear.
+Choose the Garmin Forerunner 965 if: you prioritize a design for racing, want the best battery life for daily wear, or plan to use advanced training metrics without hardware.
 (1.87 oz weight)

 Conclusion